frissyn/frissyn/README.md

 ## frissyn

 A 16yo anime fanatic proficient in Python, Ruby, and Crystal.
-I also know JS and C++, but I rarely use those in my projets (Fun fact: I really really don't like writing C++ code, maybe I'm just not a static language guy who knows =P).
-I'm currently on the lookout for a remote software engineering internship to improve my skills and get real world experience.
-Have you ever [forked a potato](https://github.com/drtshock/Potato)?
-'Cuz I have :)
+I also know JS and C++, but I rarely use those in my projets.
+I'm also also a multidisciplinary artist: graphic and motion design, illustration, old-school animation, sketchbooking, and the other 27 (yes, 27) hobbies I can't stick to.

 A lot of these GitHub READMEs are over saturated in SVG stuff, so here's a simple table with my top languages and GitHub stats.